San Francisco personal injury lawyer John J. Roach

 Walking in San Francisco should be safe and enjoyable — whether you’re commuting downtown, crossing at a busy Market Street intersection, strolling through the Mission, or navigating foggy sidewalks near the Golden Gate Bridge.
 Unfortunately, pedestrian accidents happen far too often in our city due to distracted rideshare drivers, speeding on one-way streets, poor visibility in fog, and failure to yield at crosswalks.
 These crashes frequently cause serious or catastrophic injuries, including traumatic brain injuries, spinal damage, and broken bones.

 If you or a loved one was struck by a vehicle while walking in San Francisco, you deserve an experienced advocate who will fight for full compensation.
-At the Law Office of John J. Roach, we are dedicated San Francisco pedestrian accident lawyers with over 17 years of trial experience.
-John J. Roach, Esq. has recovered more than $25 million for injured clients — including a $6,000,000 settlement for a pedestrian who suffered a severe traumatic brain injury after being struck by a vehicle.
-We work on a pure contingency-fee basis — you pay nothing unless we win.
+At the Law Office of John J. Roach, I am a dedicated San Francisco pedestrian accident lawyer with over 17 years of trial experience.
+I have recovered more than $25 million for injured clients — including a $6,000,000 settlement for a pedestrian who suffered a severe traumatic brain injury after being struck by a vehicle.
+I work on a pure contingency-fee basis — you pay nothing unless we win.

 Call 415-851-4557 today for a free, no-obligation consultation.
-We offer evening and weekend appointments, home/hospital visits, and speak English and Spanish.
+I offer evening and weekend appointments, home/hospital visits, and speak English and Spanish.

 Table of Contents

-- Types of Pedestrian Accident Cases We Handle
+• Types of Pedestrian Accident Cases I Handle

 Whether you were crossing the street on Market Street, walking in a crosswalk on Van Ness, or simply strolling through your neighborhood, you never expect to be hit by a car, truck, or rideshare vehicle.
 Even low-speed impacts can cause life-changing injuries.
 The Law Office of John J. Roach has successfully handled countless San Francisco pedestrian cases and understands the profound impact these accidents have on victims and their families.